tapis-project/documentation/source/deployment/vault.rst

 *vault operator init*

 Five *unseal keys* and the *root token* will be written to the screen.
-DO NOT SAVE THESE DATA ANYWHERE ON THE FILE SYSTEM.
+DO NOT SAVE THESE DATA PERMANENTLY ON THE FILE SYSTEM.
 Instead, copy the information off the screen and save them securely off the VM.

 **Step 7 - Unseal Vault**
 The Vault requires 3 out of the 5 of the unseal keys to unseal.
 Issue the operator unseal call 3 times, each time using a different key.